This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Pour the contents of the pot into the slow cooker over the beef so it is submerged in liquid.

-Note: If you don’t want to sear the beef or saute the onions beforehand, simply skip to step 3.
+Note: If you don’t want to sear the beef or saute the onions beforehand, skip step 3.
 Place the carrots, garlic, and onions into the slow cooker, then the beef, then the liquid and seasoning ingredients.
 Cook as instructed.
 However, I recommend searing as it adds so much flavor.

-Sirloin Roast FAQ
+Sirloin Tip Roast Oven Roast FAQ

 You do not need to cover the pot when braising sirloin tip roast in a Dutch Oven.

 You can freeze the leftovers by first allowing them to cool completely, then adding them to a freezer-safe airtight container or freezer bag.
-Freeze for up to 3 months, labeled with the date.
+Freeze for up to 4 months, labeled with the date.
 To reheat, allow the beef to thaw overnight in the refrigerator, then gently roast in an oven-safe dish at 250°F until heated through.

 This might be one of the most tender roasts I’ve ever made!
 I’m always on the lookout for good Dutch oven recipes and this one was right up my alley.